We specialise in importing cars to Australia and provide a complete end to end service for Australian buyers.

 Importing cars to Australia is controlled by the Australian vehicle import regulations.

-The regulations (current and future) allow only some cars for import to Australia, and block others – based on age, specialist nature and other criteria.
+The vehicle import regulations allow only some cars for import to Australia, and block others – based on age, specialist nature and other criteria.

 They apply on ENTRY to Australia, regardless of which country the vehicle came from.

 The import regulations can be confusing for the first time car importer as there is a lot more to importing a car than whether it is technically eligible for import.